Aniseia martinicensis: Distribution

-Habitat & ecology
+Habitat and ecology

 The plant grows in a variety of habitats, from humid to dry and semi-arid, including flooded forests and grasslands, from 0 to 499m altitude.

 It grows as an annual, along marshy ridges in swamps, requiring moist ground, it is often abundant in rice fields, tends to commoner near coasts, it can also be found in deciduous forests, grasslands, and marine intertidal areas.

 In Manikganj District, central Bangladesh, the taxon is found in a small number of the fallow areas of homesteads, and is regarded as critically endangered.

 Conservation

 As noted top right, the plant is rated as Least Concern for conservation.
 It is widely distributed around the world without any known threats.
 However it is a rare plant and therefore a level of concern is conferred to it.